45l, 55l and 65l packs are in stock and I am working to make more packs available from stock.

 The large waist belt is slightly longer than the standard size I have used in the past. but my research suggests most people would prefer a slightly more length.
 It is no problem for me to make a shorter or longer waist belt or different torso length.

-I am very happy to make other sizes anytime, just order a custom pack.
+I am very happy to make other sizes anytime, just order a custom pack and leave a note for me with your torso length.

 When you submit a pack builder form it lands in my email.